pylint-dev/pylint/doc/user_guide/checkers/features.rst

   variable is not defined in the module scope.
 :self-cls-assignment (W0642): *Invalid assignment to %s in method* Invalid assignment to self or cls in instance or class method respectively.
-:unbalanced-tuple-unpacking (W0632): *Possible unbalanced tuple unpacking with sequence%s: left side has %d label(s), right side has %d value(s)*
+:unbalanced-tuple-unpacking (W0632): *Possible unbalanced tuple unpacking with sequence %s: left side has %d label%s, right side has %d value%s*
   Used when there is an unbalanced tuple unpacking in assignment
 :possibly-unused-variable (W0641): *Possibly unused variable %r* Used when a variable is defined but might not be used.
 The possibility comes